mahmoudai1/course-catalog/README.md

 - Only pure PHP and JS written in a clean code with a clean and clear structure.

 ## Design
-- Simple, modern, and light weighted design.
+- Simple, modern, and light design.
 - Followed UI/UX best practices with multiple media queries.

 ## APIs